-In this above quote, she appears to believe capital punishment being a strong measure for anyone (in 1947, a sentence death by hanging still occurred in British Courts, Ruth Ellis was the last woman to be sentenced to this, in 1955), yet the powers of the judges still enforcing this punishment (Horfield calls this his “duty”) and the powerlessness that one has to change this (he’s emphatic this is his role as a judge).
-It is apparent that the thought of her husband in advocating hanging instead of a custodial sentence frightens her, as the younger Lord Horfield was a more benevolent man.
+Horfield calls this his “duty” as a judge.
+He talks of the powerlessness that one has to change this and he’s emphatic this is part of his role as a judge.
+It is apparent that the thought of her husband advocating hanging instead of a custodial sentence frightens her, as the younger Lord Horfield was a more benevolent man.

-He reportedly reduced the final running length of the Hitchcock film of around to 3 hours to 2 hours and 5 minutes.
-The latter time including the extra Ethel Barrymore scenes and this version of the film was reportedly shown to the Oscar selection panel.
-This version also led to Ethel Barrymore’s Oscar nomination for this film, after this this then film was then cut again – now without the Barrymore and Peck scene – when on released to the public.
+He reportedly reduced the final running length of the Hitchcock film from around 3 hours to 2 hours and 5 minutes.
+The latter time includes the extra Ethel Barrymore scenes.
+This version of the film was reportedly shown to the Oscar selection panel.
+It also led to Ethel Barrymore’s Oscar nomination for this film, after this the film was then cut again – now without the Barrymore and Peck scene – when released to the public.

 Weeper Rating: 😦 😦 😦 😦/10